broadwayinc/skapi-documentation/introduction/working-with-forms.md

 # Working with HTML forms

+Skapi is capable of handling HTML `onsubmit` event directly by passing `SubmitEvent` to the first argument of the Skapi methods.

-Skapi's form handling simplifies the process of handling form submissions in web applications, allowing developers to easily retrieve and process form data without the need for handling it manually.
+Skapi's form handling simplifies the process of handling form submissions in web applications, allowing users to easily process and send form data without the need to handle it manually.

-You can pass `SubmitEvent` to the first argument of the Skapi methods.
+For this example, we will be using `skapi.mock(event)` method to send a request to the Skapi service and ping back the response.

 Here is an example of using a `<form>` with Skapi: